Psychological vs Psychiatric Evaluation And Treatment

 As medical doctors, psychiatrists are trained in a diverse array of physical treatments that can be used with patients.
 However, these are most often reserved for severe cases of mental illness, and some treatments are known for being controversial.

-Some treatments listed by the American Psychiatric Association include:
+Treatment and therapy options listed by the American Psychiatric Association

 • Electroconvulsive therapy (ECT).
 Also known as shock therapy, ECT involves the use of electrical currents to the brain to induce seizures in order to treat severe depression, catatonia, and mania.